 We grabbed lunch at the Seabird Centre, before heading off to enjoy a one hour catamaran cruise around Craigleith and the Bass Rock.

-As we approach the small island of Craigleith we spotted puffins bobbing around in the sea.
-And there were those penguin like seagulls again – I’d spotted them on the Isle of May too.
+As we approached the small island of Craigleith we spotted puffins bobbing in the sea.
+And there were those penguin-like seagulls again.
+I’d seen them on the Isle of May too.
 Thankfully, our guide John was an expert when it came to seabirds.
-I learned that the penguin like seagulls were guillemots.
-Every day’s a school day in the World of blogging.
+I learned that the penguin-like seagulls, were guillemots.
+Every day’s a school day in the world of blogging.

 The Bass Rock is an impressive sight from the shore, but close up it’s jaw-dropping – like something from King Kong’s lost World.
 It’s a huge, inhospitable looking lump of rock.